-Carrie Kolasky is Senior Vice President for Development at the Atlantic Council overseeing day-to-day development operations as well as providing strategic guidance on issues relevant to the Council’s overall direction as a part of the senior management team.
+Carrie Kolasky is senior vice president of Advancement and Partnerships at the Atlantic Council overseeing day-to-day development operations as well as providing strategic guidance on issues relevant to the Council’s overall direction as a part of the senior management team.
 Carrie is a development professional with more than 20 years of experience with some of Washington’s leading policy and advocacy organizations.
 She brings more than two decades of recognized experience in fundraising strategies from corporations, foundations, and high-worth individuals.

 Carrie holds a BA degree with a major in political science from the University of Mary Washington and attended the Harvard Kennedy School of Government Executive Education program in state and local leadership.
 She serves on the board of directors at the Youth Baseball Academy in Washington, DC and at the Global Institute on Innovation Districts.
 She resides in Washington, DC with her husband and three children.